secworks/fltfpga/cpu/doc/fltcpu.md

 ## Register map ##
 32 registers in total.
-All registers are directly writeable by SW.
+All registers are directly writable by SW.
 This means that one can easily jump, change status regs, manipulate return addresses.

 - r00: Zero registers (ZERO).
 Will always return zero.
 - r01..r28: General registers (GP01..GP28).
 - r29: status register (STATUS). (zero, carry, equal etc...)
 Not a complete register.
 Only the specified bits are actually there.
 - r30: return address (RET).
-Is actualla a Top Of Stack (TOS) element.
+Is actually a Top Of Stack (TOS) element.
 JSR pushes.
 RTS pops.
 Any other writes just updates the TOS.
 - r31: program counter (PC).